 Grants and other receivables consist primarily of noninterest-bearing amounts related to federal and state grant reimbursements.
 ReNEW records unconditional promises to give that are expected to be collected within one year at net realizable value.
 Promises to give that are expected to be collected in future years are recorded at the present value of estimated future cash flows.
-At June 30, 2023 and 2022, there are no unconditional promises to give.
+At June 30, 2024 and 2023, there are no unconditional promises to give.
 Conditional promises to give are recognized only when the conditions on which they depend are substantially met and the promises become unconditional.
-At June 30, 2023 and 2022, there are no conditional promises to give.

 ReNEW determines the allowance for uncollectable receivables based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Receivables are written off when deemed uncollectable.
-At June 30, 2023 and 2022, management does not have an allowance for doubtful accounts as outstanding amounts are considered collectible.
+At June 30, 2024 and 2023, management does not have an allowance for uncollectible receivables as outstanding amounts are considered collectible.